-This Seoul city tour encourages quite a bit of walking.
+This Seoul itinerary encourages quite a bit of walking.
 Not only is this often the easiest way to get around, but there are so many picturesque streets in between sights that you won’t want to miss out on.

-Thankfully, for those times you do need public transport, and when you need to give your feet a rest, Seoul’s public transport systems are fantastic.
+Thankfully, for those times you do need public transport, Seoul’s public transport systems are fantastic.

 These historic homes date back to the 14th century and many have been converted and opened to the public.